-The U.S. Department of Energy (DOE) proposes to amend the compliance dates for revisions to its certification regulations for commercial heating, ventilating, air-conditioning, refrigeration, and water heating equipment.
+The U.S. Department of Energy (DOE) amended the compliance dates for revisions to its certification regulations for commercial heating, ventilating, air-conditioning, refrigeration, and water heating equipment.

 Recent Updates | Public Meeting Information | Submitting Public Comments | Milestones and Documents | Related Rulemakings | Statutory Authority | Contact Information

 DOE published a final rule regarding the certification of commercial heating, ventilation, and air-conditioning (HVAC), water heating (WH), and refrigeration (CRE) equipment.
 79 FR 25486 (May 5, 2014).